moodle/devdocs/general/development/tools/behat/writing.md

   - fieldset - for searching a fieldset by it's id or legend
   - css_element - for searching an element by its CSS selector
   - xpath_element - for searching an element by its XPath
-- **A text selector**; similar to a selector but those are the elements that returns an area of the DOM, they are useful in steps following the format **... in the "Community finder" "block"** where you are clicking or looking for some text inside a specific area.
+- **A text selector** similar to a selector but those are the elements that returns an area of the DOM, they are useful in steps following the format **... in the "Community finder" "block"** where you are clicking or looking for some text inside a specific area.
 In the 'Acceptance testing' interface you can see a drop-down menu to select one of these options:
   - dialogue - for searching a dialogue with the specified header text
   - block - for searching a Moodle block by it's English name or it's frankenstyle name
   - section - for searching for a section on a course page by it's title or its written out date (e.g. "1 January - 7 January").
 Use "frontpage" "section" for the frontpage section if it has no title (default)